Frequently Asked Questions

 Given the number of acres we have to water, it is not always possible to complete the watering schedules between 10 p.m. and 7 a.m.
 We also have to give high-use sport turf areas different watering schedules to keep the sites safe for play while maintaining a viable green lawn.

-If you have any questions about our watering practices, or want to report a broken sprinkler system component in a park, please call the Parks Division at 303-255-7833 or fill out a service request on My Thornton.
+If you have any questions about our watering practices, or want to report a broken sprinkler system component in a park, please call the Parks Division at 303-255-7833 or fill out a service request on the My Thornton page.

 Wasting water is prohibited by the Water Use Rules.
 Water waste is defined in the Thornton City Code as the intentional, unintentional, or excessive use of water that is not considered reasonable, prudent or a wise use of water for an authorized purpose, but not limited to, by way of example, the following: Allowing water to be applied in any manner, rate or quantity such that the water is allowed to pool or flow across the ground or into any drainage way, such as gutters, streets, sidewalks, alleys or storm drains is prohibited.
 Incidental runoff from an irrigation system operated in a reasonable and prudent manner is excepted.
 Failing to repair, for a period of more than 10 days after notice, leaking or damaged pipe, hose, or irrigation components is prohibited.